1 - Connecting Applications with Services

 "zone": "us-central1-c"

-In Kubernetes, endpoints that are terminating always have their ready status set as as false.
+In Kubernetes, endpoints that are terminating always have their ready status set as false.
 This needs to happen for backward compatibility, so existing load balancers will not use it for regular traffic.
 If traffic draining on terminating pod is needed, the actual readiness can be checked as a condition serving.

 When Pod is deleted, the old endpoint will also be deleted.